U0001F3A2/funding-fee-farmer/README.md

 # Funding Fee Farmer

-High-performance delta-neutral funding fee farming on Binance Futures.
+High-performance delta-neutral funding fee farming on Binance Futures. -- pretty much not profitable, so use at your own risk.

 ## Overview